 To foster continuous improvement, companies should be prepared to benchmark their mobility policies and practices regularly (we recommend every two or three years; significant changes at the company may dictate more frequent reviews).

 Most importantly, companies should not lose sight of their corporate culture and how their mobility programs reflect it.
 What may be a best practice in an industry overall may not be a suitable practice for a particular company.
 Companies should evaluate each benefit in their policies as a standalone feature and in the context of the overall package.
-Being prepared and willing to make changes when needed will help companies provide the best overall relocation experiences for their employees while also ensuring their mobility programs reflect who they are as a company.
+Being prepared and willing to make changes when needed will help companies provide the best overall employee relocation experiences while also ensuring their talent mobility programs reflect who they are as a company.